Erowid: History

-Erowid was founded in April 1995 as a small business; their website appeared six months later.
+Erowid was founded in April 1995 as a small business with their website being published six months later.
 The name "Erowid" was chosen to reflect the organization's stated philosophy of education.
-Using Proto-Indo-European linguistic roots, "Erowid" roughly translates into "Earth Wisdom" (er meaning 'earth,' 'exist,' and 'be born' and wid meaning 'knowledge' / 'wisdom' or 'to see').
+Using Proto-Indo-European linguistic roots, "Erowid" roughly translates into "Earth Wisdom" (*h₁er-, *weyd-).

 In 2005, the 501(c)(3) non-profit educational organization, "Erowid Center", was formed.
 The organization is supported by donations, and its website is free of advertisements.
 Although its primary focus is on the website, Erowid Center also provides research and data for other harm reduction, health, and educational organizations.
 The organization is based in Northern California.

 Fire Erowid and Earth Erowid are the sobriquets of the two creators of the site.
 Both work full-time on the project, along with speaking at conferences, producing original research, and contributing to entheogenic research.
 According to the site, the creators' vision includes a "world where people treat psychoactives with respect and awareness; where people work together to collect and share knowledge in ways that strengthen their understanding of themselves, and provide insight into the complex choices faced by individuals and societies alike."

 Erowid Center's mission is to provide and facilitate access to objective, accurate, and non-judgmental information about psychoactive plants, chemicals, technologies, and related issues.
 According to one study, "Erowid is a trusted resource for drug information—both positive and negative," and Erowid has been extensively cited worldwide by book authors, scientific and medical journals, newspapers, magazines, filmmakers, radio and TV shows, Ph.D. students, web sites, and other media producers.